 Lesions of the abducent nerves or rostral medulla oblongata result in medial strabismus and lack of globe retraction.

 The menace and palpebral reflexes should be elicited to test orbicularis oculi muscle function.
 The nose should be examined for deviation (with unilateral lesions).
-The lip should be pinched to see if it retracts.
-The ear should be tickled to see if it moves.
+The lip should be pinched to see whether it retracts.
+The ear should be tickled to see whether it moves.
 Atropine or another bitter substance may be placed on the distal tongue to test taste.
 A Schirmer tear test should be performed to evaluate parasympathetic innervation of tear glands.

 Signs of Dysfunction

 A facial nerve lesion results in an inability to blink the eyelid or move the lips or nose; acutely it produces a droopy face, and food accumulates in the affected cheek.
 Tear and saliva production may be reduced on the side of the lesion.
 Later, facial muscle contractures are observed.

 There are two main divisions of these nerves.
 The first division, the cochlear nerve, transmits auditory stimuli.
 The second division, the vestibular nerve, functions to maintain posture, muscle tone, and equilibrium.